stephenafamo/bob/website/docs/code-generation/configuration.md

       tag := f.Lorem().Word()
       return fmt.Sprintf("<%s>%s</%s>", tag, f.Lorem().Word(), tag)
   LocalType:
-    # Set this to true if your custom type is declared in the generated package (i.e. "models").
-    # If this is not the case, "models." will not be prefixed in the generated factory.
-    in_generated_package: true
     no_randomization_test: true
     random_expr: |
       localType := models.LocalType{}
       return localType
+    # IMPORTANT: If the type is in the models package, you should specify the import alias
+    imports:
+      - 'models "github.com/path/to/models"'
   type.JSON[json.RawMessage]:
     # If true, a test for the random expression will not be generated
     no_randomization_test: false
+    # Any imports that are needed for the type
     imports:
       - '"encoding/json"'
       - '"github.com/stephenafamo/bob/types"'